Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 255 trips per day across all routes, equating to approximately 59 weekly trips per stop.
+On a daily basis, there are an average of 255 trips across all routes, which equates to approximately 59 weekly trips per individual stop.

 Frequently Asked Questions - Transport